bachboy0/loganalyser/README.md

 1. Check for access.log and error.log in the logs/ directory
 2. Parse both log files using regex patterns
 3. Display summary statistics on the console
-4. Generate CSV files with the detailed analysis
+4. Generate CSV files with detailed analysis results
 5. Save problematic entries to separate files for inspection

 ## Output Examples